Melasmar-711/octomap_of_HumanBody_added_to-RVIZ/ReadMe.md

 - I am using a realsense D435 camera and i am using the depht_image_proc pkg to create the point_cloud out of the of the modified depth image
 - the depth image proc takes arguments (CameraInfo ,depth_image_rect) which are two topics that generated and published in the code.
 - the CameraInfo msg
-- the depth image proc return a PointCloud2 msg with no header frame id . i subscribe again to this msg and add the frame id that i desire the point cloud to be relative to . make sure to adjust that in the segmentation_and_humanPointCloud.py if your desired frame has a different name you can find this at the beggining of the code
+- the depth image proc return a PointCloud2 msg with no header frame id . i subscribe again to this msg and add the frame id that i desire the point cloud to be relative to . make sure to adjust that in the segmentation_and_humanPointCloud.py if your desired frame has a different name you can find this at the beggining of the code.

+# what you need to know
+- if you change the final published Pointcloud2 msg with the topic name "/camera/depth/points/with_frame" you need to adjust this in the sensors_3d.yaml file to make the PointCloudOctomapUpdater listen to the modified topic name.

+- same for modifying the "rs_depth_info" ,"depth_pub" ,"/camera/depth/points" Topics names. you will need to modify them in the depth_to_pc.launch file too .
+<p align="center">GOOD LUCK</p>